awsdocs/amazon-s3-userguide/doc_source/configure-analytics-storage-class.md

 1. To add a tag, choose **Add tag**\.
 Enter a key and value for the tag\.
 You can enter one prefix and multiple tags\.

 1. Optionally, you can choose **Enable** under **Export CSV** to export analysis reports to a comma\-separated values \(\.csv\) flat file\.
 Choose a destination bucket where the file can be stored\.
 You can type a prefix for the destination bucket\.
 The destination bucket must be in the same AWS Region as the bucket for which you are setting up the analysis\.
 The destination bucket can be in a different AWS account\.

+   If the destination bucket for the \.csv file uses default bucket encryption with a AWS KMS CMK, you must update the AWS KMS key policy to grant Amazon S3 permission to encrypt the \.csv file\.
+For instructions, see [Granting Amazon S3 permission to use your AWS KMS CMK for encryption](configure-inventory.md#configure-inventory-kms-key-policy)\.

 1. Choose **Create Configuration**\.